relaxdiego/relaxdiego.github.com/_posts/2016-09-28-writing-ansible-modules-002.md

 comments: true
 categories: ansible, modules, configuration management, software development, automated testing, code coverage, agile, tdd, bdd
 ---
 This is part 2 of a series of articles.
 For other parts, see [the introductory article](/2016/06/writing-ansible-modules-with-tests.html).

 ## It's Just Somebody's Computer

 Let's write a module for a fictitious cloud provider named Somebody's Computer.
-First, in the **extras repo**, let's create our module's subdir:
+First, let's create our module's subdir:

     $ mkdir cloud/somebodyscomputer
     $ touch cloud/somebodyscomputer/__init__.py